How to change the SSH port

 1. Enter the password associated with the username you provided.
 For enhanced security, it is recommended to use SSH keys instead of passwords.

-2. Edit the SSH Configuration File
+2. Edit the SSH configuration file

 Once you’ve successfully accessed your server, the next step is modifying the SSH configuration to use a new port.
 This involves editing the sshd_config file, which controls various parameters of your SSH daemon.